-Mark is a life-long hockey fan, having become obsessed with the sport before he could walk, and has been cheering for the Vancouver Canucks for over three decades.
-He has a PhD from the University of Toronto, where his research was focused on sociocultural studies of sport and physical culture.
-He has taught at University of Toronto and Ryerson University, and is currently a postdoctoral researcher at McMaster University.
+Mark is a postdoctoral fellow at McMaster University.
+He is also a life-long hockey fan, and has been cheering for the Vancouver Canucks for over three decades.
+Mark has a PhD from the University of Toronto, specializing in Sociology of Sport, where he also taught an undergraduate course called Hockey in Canadian Society in the Faculty of Kinesiology and Physical Education.
 More information can be found at his academic website or follow him on Twitter.

 Vicky is a PhD Candidate at the University of Toronto.
 She received her Master’s degree in Health and Physical Education from Brock University, and her thesis examined the lived experiences of Canadian Hockey League (CHL) players.
 Further research interests include sociocultural studies of the body, physical culture, exploitation of elite child athletes, and athlete rights.
 Although born in Canada, Vicky expresses herself as a Czech-Canadian.
 The cultural significance of hockey in each of these nations has ingrained the sport into the forefront of her life.